outlearn-content/angular-path/pages/welcome-crash-course.md

 Finally, you can go follow a step-by-step tutorial to build a functional Phone Catalog app and experiment with some cool ideas along the way.
 The tutorial module should take 30-60 minutes, depending how much you get into all the experiments.

-The Outlearn platform itself is pretty self-explanatory.
-If you want to learn about it in detail, [check out this feature tour](https://pilot.outlearn.com/learn/outlearn/start-learning).

 Hope you enjoy the ride!
 Shield Sensei